Sunday, January 27, 2019

 Starting The New Year Right: Wisdom from Master Del Pe

 New Year 2019: Sunshine After The Rain talks about my goals for this year.
 I may have set it subconsciously a few years back, but I would want to regain the power back.
-When you lose, you get to start again, and the willpower becomes activated with the intense and pure energy of the body, mind, and spirit.
+When you lose, you get to start again, and willpower becomes activated with the intense and pure energy of the body, mind, and spirit.

 Balanced Energy

-Together with Master Del Pe at Baguio City, Philippines in May 2011
+Together with Master Del Pe at Baguio City, Philippines, in May 2011

 Better Health